 Budda says there are four different types of women:

 Comment.
-The happy, broad-minded, calm and sensitive (feeling) woman is not supposed to be maddening.
+Happy, broad-minded, calm and sensitive (feeling) women are not supposed to be maddening.

 Buddha teaches that we are to pay respect to what is called the six directions of Truth.
 The four cardinal directions of a compass constitute four of them, and above and below complete "the six".
-The structuring is a mnemonic device.
-Maybe it makes the attached points stand out better.
-If so, it increases the chances of recalling them far better as well.
+The structuring is a mnemonic device - it may help recall.

 Buddha talks about arrangements, even key arrangements for a life fare.
 We are to behave wisely and virtuously and thus prevent much misfortune.
 One is to avoid greed, anger, foolishness and fear.